jolesinski/bo-project/README.md

 ###############################################################################

-Currently you can only run scripts responsible for plotting solution (gfx/plot_solution.py), fitness function and its median (gfx/plot_fitness.py).
-In your terminal type
+You can run data analysis app which now basically takes random data and makes plots.
+In your terminal enter:
->python gfx/filename.py
-while in main folder
+> python main_data.py

 ###############################################################################